Thomas0176/Vehicle-Detection/writeup_template.md

 I played a lot around with the sliding window.
 I found that a big window size (128), a high overlap (~0.8) and higher threshold for the heatmap (2) worked well for me.
 Different (in particular smaller window sizes) just increased the false positive counts dramatially.
 Smaller overlaps made it hard to differentiate between false positives, since false positives usually are not as 'hot' as real cars, so it made it easier to filter out.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+Note: I tried various things to overcome false positives, e.g. I tried class_weight parameter in my svc but it didn't really work... # svc = svm.SVC(kernel='linear', class_weight={0:.01, 1:.99})
+So I ended uo up just using a normal svc with fine tuning the C parameter of SVC classifier.
+C controls the training accuracy and generalization.
+I tried to lower the values starting from 0.01 all the way to  C=0.0001 in the end.
+'svc = svm.SVC(kernel='linear')''

+svc = svm.SVC(C=0.0001, kernel='linear')

+`
 For result images please check: ./report_images folder

 ---